-The UNC School of Dentistry is proud to be one of few schools in the United States to offer curricula in dental assisting, dental hygiene, doctor of dental surgery, post-D.D.S., advanced dental education, and Ph.D. programs all under one roof.
+The UNC Adams School of Dentistry is proud to be one of few schools in the United States to offer curricula in dental hygiene, doctor of dental surgery (D.D.S.), post-D.D.S. advanced dental education, and Ph.D. programs all under one roof.
 The various programs span many disciplines and offer multiple career paths.
 Whatever program you select, you can feel confident you are receiving a top-tier education from some of the nation’s leading dental educators.

-The UNC School of Dentistry is committed to excellence in dental education at all levels.
-Whether applicants want to apply to the school’s 10-month dental assisting program, pursue their D.D.S. degree, or enroll in the six-year oral and maxillofacial surgery residency program, the school actively invests in providing the best education possible to its students.
+The school is committed to excellence in dental education at all levels.
+Whether applicants want to apply to the school’s dental hygiene program, pursue their D.D.S. degree, or enroll in the six-year oral and maxillofacial surgery residency program, the school actively invests in providing the best education possible to its students.
 The academic environment fosters the pursuit of knowledge in the basic, behavioral, and clinical sciences.
 Independent thinking and lifelong learning are encouraged through degree-granting and continuing education programs.
 A high standard of professional and personal ethics, as well as technical excellence, are integral to the learning experience.

 Doctor of Dental Surgery (D.D.S.)
 Program